How to Get the Best Car Insurance Rates

 When working on getting the best car insurance rates, the first step is to decide on the coverages, limits, and size of deductible you need.
 Each state requires a minimum amount of coverage, so it’s important to locate that information on your state’s Office of Insurance Commissioner’s website or our list of state liability coverage minimums.

 Once you’ve determined coverages, limits and deductible size, shop around and compare car insurance quotes.
-If you have bad credit, a poor driving record, are young, live in a high crime area, or drive an expensive car, we can help you compare car insurance rates from multiple companies to make sure you’re getting the best deal possible.
+If you have bad credit, a poor driving record, are young, live in a high crime area, or drive an expensive car, we can help you compare rates from multiple auto insurance companies to make sure you’re getting the lowest rates possible.

 In addition to the items listed above, there are more obvious things you can do to keep your insurance rates low:

-Once you have your car insurance quotes in hand, there are a few things we recommend paying close attention to:
+After completing your quote request with us, there are a few things we recommend paying close attention to:

 It’s been our experience that the most informed consumers tend to get the best deals.
 Research and comparing car insurance quotes help ensure you get the best rates, coverage, and solid customer service.
 Disregarding comparison shopping can leave you open to purchasing an auto insurance policy that doesn’t provide the coverage you need and has higher rates than other comparable policies.